This post is about altars in the bible

 1. Genuine repentance

 You must be truly sorry for the sin that has been committed in your family.
-This includes any and all idol worship, sexual immorality, child sacrifice, or anything else that has been done in the name of Satan.
+This includes any and all idol worship, sexual immorality, or anything else that has been done in the name of Satan.

 2. Declare the word of the Lord